JuliaAI/MLJ.jl/docs/src/index.md

 seed!(1234)
 ```

-### Plug-and-play model evaluation
+### Choosing and evaluating a model

-To load some data add
+To load some demonstration data, add
 [RDatasets](https://github.com/JuliaStats/RDatasets.jl) to your load
 path and enter
 ```@repl doda